MilesInvictum/whatsapp-notifications/README.md

 # whatsapp-notifications
-A simple project to send notifications to whatsapp through twilio, could be changed to another provider.
+A simple project to send notifications to whatsapp through twilio, could be changed to another provider or another kind of information.